This lesson describes the query execution process and presents the most frequently used techniques to optimize query performance.

 - Transactional systems read and process only a few records to obtain a result.
 Indexes are used to optimize queries.

-- Analytical systems read and process thousands of records, using GROUP BY clauses or aggregation functions.
+- Analytical systems read and process thousands of records, using GROUP BY clauses or aggregate functions.
 Indexes are not very useful.
 Techniques including partitioning or data pre-calculation of data (cubes) are used to improve performance.

 You cannot define how the query is executed, however you can ask the planner to show the best execution plan chosen.
 There is a non-standard SQL statement, usually called